LaunchCodeEducation/intro-to-web-dev-curriculum/content/react-part-2/exercises/index.md

 ### Part 1: The Banner Component

-We would like to update the `Banner.js` to fit the application better.
+We would like to update the `Banner.jsx` to fit the application better.

 1. Update the `Banner` function to return an <h1> level header that says "The Amazing Ocean" instead of "Hello World!".
 1. Apply the CSS styling for `header`.